muybien3433/marketsync/README.md

 **API will be available at localhost:9999/api/v1**

 - *Finance*: `/finances`
+    - `GET /{asset-type}/{uri}` – Fetch the current price for specified type and uri with default currency.
     - `GET /{asset-type}/{uri}/{currency}` – Fetch the current price for specified type and uri and calculate desired by currency.
     - `GET /{asset-type}` – Display available uris to assets in specified type as list.
     - `GET /currencies/{from}/{to}` – Fetch the current exchange for two currencies.